How Much Does Homeowners Insurance Cost in New York?

 What Types of Liability Does Homeowners Insurance Cover?

-Liability protection covers you and your family members if there is bodily injury or property damage caused to other people.
+Liability protection covers you and your family members if bodily injury or property damage is caused to other people.

 The good thing is that unlike the other types of coverage in your policy, liability insurance doesn't have a deductible that you must pay for out-of-pocket before your insurance company begins paying for the losses.